 Once these techniques settled, the remainder of the proofs is straightforward and follows standard arguments of nonparametric estimation based on kernel estimators.
 In particular, we obtain the classical rate of convergence $ N^{ - \frac{\beta}{ 1 + 2 \beta } } , $ where $ \beta $ is the (known) regularity of the spiking rate function $f,$ for the minimax error where we assess the quality of estimation by an $L^2 -$loss, uniformly within given H\"older classes that describe the regularity of the unknown spiking rate function.
 We also prove a central limit theorem for the rescaled estimation error, with classical speed $ \sqrt{N h_N}, $ for slightly smaller choices of $h_N = o ( N^{ - \frac{1}{1 + 2 \beta }} ).$ These results are gathered in our main Theorem, Theorem \ref{theo:main}.

 Let us comment on a second aspect about kernel type estimators.
 Often their asymptotic behavior is controlled by means of a local time (for example in diffusion or branching diffusion models, see e.g. \cite{hhl}) or by means of a many-to-one formula (in some interacting particle systems, as for example in \cite{Krell}).
 In the present setting, we are able to deal with the kernel estimator without having a local time or a many-to-one formula.
-What makes our method work is that we are able to use a change of variables on the account of the limit deterministic flow.
+What makes our method work is that we are able to use a change of variables \bdc{that uses }\ec the limit deterministic flow.
 To the best of our knowledge such an approach has never been used up to now.
-Let us stress at this point that our method needs the limit process (that is, the deterministic ODE $ (x_s)_{ 0 \le s \le t} $) to be non-stationnary, in the sense that we are able to estimate the spiking rate only in points $x^* $ such that $ F (x^* ) \neq 0.$ An important ingredient is the strong approximation result \eqref{eq:strongapprox0} that allows to represent the fluctuations of the finite system around the limit dynamical system by means of an explicit error term which can be easily controlled.
+Let us stress at this point that our method \bdc{only works if the limit ODE $ (x_s)_{ 0 \le s \le t} $ does not start from an equilibrium point; that is,} \ec we are able to estimate the spiking rate only in points $x^* $ such that $ F (x^* ) \neq 0.$ An important ingredient is the strong approximation result \eqref{eq:strongapprox0} that allows to represent the fluctuations of the finite system around the limit dynamical system by means of an explicit error term which can be easily controlled.